Gimnasia y Esgrima de Mendoza

 Club Atlético Gimnasia y Esgrima (usually known as Gimnasia y Esgrima de Mendoza) is an Argentine football club located in the city of Mendoza.
-They currently plays in the Primera B Nacional, the second division of the Argentine football league system.
+They currently play in the Primera Division, the first division of the Argentine football league system.

 History

 The first football team of the club.

 The club was founded in 1890 as "Club de Esgrima" (Fencing Club) with Dr. Carlos Ponce as its first president.
 In 1893 a group of members came up with new ideas, proposing to encourage the practice of other sports, mainly basque pelota.
 Therefore, the club was renamed "Club de Pelota".
 In 1894 the club leaders acquired a land in Mendoza.

 In 1902, several departments were created, including the football section.
 For that purpose the club asked the Government of Mendoza a land in Parque General San Martín, which gave 5 hectares.
 That same year the club changed its name to "Club Social de Gimnasia y Esgrima", creating two divisions: one of them taking over sports such as gymnastics, martial arts, fencing among others.
 The other division focused on football only.